budryerson/TFMini-Plus/README.md

 # TFMini-Plus
 ### Arduino Library for the Benewake TFMini-Plus Lidar sensor

-The Benewake TFMini-Plus is a unique product and not an enhanced version of the TFMini.
-It has its own command and data structure.
-This Arduino TFMini-Plus library is not compatible with the TFMini product.
+The **TFMini-S** is said to be compatible with the **TFMini-Plus** and therefore able to use this library.
+However, this library is *not compatible* with the **TFMini**, which is a different product with its own command and data structure.

 With hardware v1.3.5 and firmware v1.9.0 and above, the communication interface of the TFMini-Plus can be configured to use either the default **UART** (serial) or the **I2C** (two-wire) protocol.
 Additionaly, the device can be configured to output a binary (high/low) voltage level to signal that a detected object is within or beyond a user-defined range.
 Please see the manufacturer's Product Manual in 'documents' for more information about the **I/O** output mode.